 a common sea dragon

-The waters off Henry Head are, in the right conditions, a great dive location.
+The waters off Henry Head are, in the right conditions, a fantastic dive location.
 The water depth ranges from 12 metres nearer the shore down to approximately 27 metres towards the main shipping channel.
 Large boulders litter the sandy bottom while ledges, overhangs and swim-throughs abound together with dozens of abandoned anchors from small craft.
 Fishlife includes groper, yellowtail, bream, cuttlefish, old wife, mado, red morwong and magpie morwong.
 Sponges and sea squirts of many colours can be found all over, some of the best I have seen anywhere in Sydney.

 As well, there are a couple of rarer species to be seen.
-The common sea dragon (which did not use to be all that common in Botany Bay but from the mid-1990s is almost in plague proportions) can be found quite easily on the sandy bottom off Henry Head.
+The common sea dragon (which did not use to be all that common in Botany Bay but from the mid-1990s for about 10 years was almost in plague proportions) can be found quite easily on the sandy bottom off Henry Head.
 In addition, red indianfish are found in the same area.
 However, since the floods in 2022, they have been rare to find.
 You used to have to look carefully to find them anyway, but they hopefully soon they will nearly always be able to be found.

 This dive can either be done as an anchored dive or as a drift dive.
 If anchoring, line up with the large concrete section on the cliff face and run in using your depth sounder.
 The GPS spot of S34° 00' 04.4" E151° 14' 11.0" (using AUS66 as a datum - read my GPS Page if you do not know what this means) will put you in a good spot.
 When the depth comes up indicating a wall, drop anchor.
 The alternative is to drift dive on an incoming tide, more about this in a couple of paragraphs.
 You do not need to be too accurate, you can anchor anywhere off the point.
 I try to anchor in about 18 metres or so.